sebastienrousseau/dotfiles.github.io/docs/fr/alias/update/README.md

 ### macOS

 The `upd` alias is also available for macOS.
-It will update macOS, via the `softwareupdate` command line tool, and manage its dependencies using PnPm, Homebrew, mas, rustup, and gem package managers.
+It will update macOS, via the `softwareupdate` command line tool, and manage its dependencies using pnpm, Homebrew, mas, rustup, and gem package managers.

 | Alias | Command | Description |